How to Create an Automated Email Briefing in 2026: 9 Proven Steps

 For newsletter-heavy workflows, tools like Readless automatically handle the aggregation and let you manage sources with a simple interface.
 For custom sources, Zapier or Make can pull from virtually any API or RSS feed.

-Modern briefing systems use large language models (LLMs) to:
+Modern briefing systems use LLMs to:

 - Extract key points from long articles into 2-3 sentence summaries